bmm00000/practice/git-github/NOTES.md

 https://www.canva.com/design/DAEXMibkysc/4PgPWiQqZ5UwCxMruH6BmQ/view?utm_content=DAEXMibkysc&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton

-if you don't use atomic commits, and then needd to undo a commit, you can lose a lot of work made by others, that's why we use atomic commits.
+if you don't use atomic commits, and then need to undo a commit, you can lose a lot of work made by others, that's why we use atomic commits.